dagger/.github/CONTRIBUTING.md

 Guidelines:

-- Group Commits: Each commit should represent a meaningful change (e.g. implement feature X, fix bug Y, ...).
+- **Group Commits:** Each commit should represent a meaningful change (e.g. implement feature X, fix bug Y, ...).
-- For instance, a PR should not look like _1) Add Feature X 2) Fix Typo 3) Changes to features X 5) Bugfix for feature X 6) Fix Linter 7) ..._<br>
+  - For instance, a PR should not look like _1) Add Feature X 2) Fix Typo 3) Changes to features X 5) Bugfix for feature X 6) Fix Linter 7) ...
-  Instead, these commits should be squashed together into a single "Add Feature" commit.
+  - Instead, these commits should be squashed together into a single "Add Feature" commit.
 - Each commit should work on its own: it must compile, pass the linter and so on.
   - This makes life much easier when using `git log`, `git blame`, `git bisect`, etc.
   - For instance, when doing a `git blame` on a file to figure out why a change was introduced, it's pretty meaningless to see a _Fix linter_ commit message.
   "Add Feature X" is much more meaningful.
 - Use `git rebase -i main` to group commits together and rewrite their commit message